Answers For Federal Disability Retirement

 You’re able to apply for federal disability retirement while still employed and up to one year after you’ve stopped working for the federal government.
-Here’s some questions and answers about disability retirement basics.
+Here are some questions and answers about disability retirement basics.

 What are the basic qualifications for Federal Employees Retirement System (FERS) disability benefits?